Ceramics designer

 Professional development

-Continuous professional development (CPD) is essential for both employed and self-employed ceramics designers.
-Membership of the trade body British Ceramic Confederation (BCC) provides useful industry updates, networking opportunities and support.
+Continuing professional development (CPD) is essential for both employed and self-employed ceramics designers as it allows you to maintain your skills and keep up with developing trends.
+Membership of the Craft Potters Association provides useful industry updates, networking opportunities and support.

 Keeping up to date with trends and markets is important and you can do this by:

-• use directories such as those listed by the Crafts Council and The New Craftsmen to find other designers and makers to connect with or get inspired by.
+- using directories to find other designers and makers to connect with or get inspired by.

 In larger companies, training is often organised in-house.
 If you're self-employed, you can complete short courses to learn specialist production techniques and new technologies.